DrDonk/OC4VM/readme.md

 Please follow these instructions to add to an existing macOS guest.

 1. Make sure the VM is shutdown.
-2. Copy the opencore.iso from the template folder to the existing VMs folder.
+2. Copy the opencore.iso from the new release template folder to the existing VMs folder.

 #### 3.3.3 Upgrading OC4VM 1.x macOS VM
 To upgrade a pre-2.0 VM you will need to do these steps: